NREL/HPC/docs/Documentation/Applications/Plexos/index.md

 # PLEXOS

-*PLEXOS is a simulation sorftware for modeling electric, gas, and water systems for optimizing energy markets*
+*PLEXOS is a simulation software for modeling electric, gas, and water systems for optimizing energy markets.*

 Users can run PLEXOS models on NREL's computing clusters.
 However, users need to build the PLEXOS models on a Windows system as there is no GUI available on the clusters and on Linux in general